2DegreesInvesting/practices/git.md

 Testing your code is important, particularly when sharing it with others.
 Automated tests are the best but not the only way to test the effects of the changes you made.
-However you did it, explain how you ensured that the code behaves as you expect, and how someone else may reproduce your results.
+When automated tests are excluded, the PR's first comment should explain how you ensured that the code behaves as you expect, and how someone else may reproduce your results.

 ## 6. Structure each commit message like an email